genedan/TmVal/docs/usage/growth/tiered.rst

        rates=[.01, .02, .03]
    )

-:code:`TieredBal` is a growth pattern that can be supplied to the :code:`Amount` class, which you can then use to access its methods.
-If we invest 18000 today, to what value does it grow after 10 years?
+:class:`.TieredBal` is a growth pattern that can be supplied to the :class:`.Amount` class, which you can then use to access its methods.
+If we invest 18,000 today, to what value does it grow after 10 years?

 .. ipython:: python